-Although we all look forward to the warmer weather, few people enjoy suffocating inside their hot home or apartment.
-This is why many of us purchase an air conditioner or heat pump.
+Although we all look forward to the warmer weather, few are those who enjoy sweating inside their hot homes or apartments.
+And that's why many purchase an air conditioner or heat pump.

-Regarding our last point, it should be noted that an air conditioner capable of delivering its full performance will provide healthier air inside the house and will also be able to save energy.
+Regarding our last point, it should be noted that an air conditioner capable of delivering its full performance will provide cleaner air inside the house and will also be able to save energy.

-Before starting to clean or maintain your air conditioner, it’s worth taking a look at your instruction manual.
-This will inform you of any warning to follow so that the cleaning process can run smoothly.
+Before starting your regular cleaning or maintenance routine on your air conditioner, it’s worth taking a look at the instructions manual.
+This will inform you of any guidelines to follow so that the cleaning process can be carried out without a hitch.

 Second, don't forget to unplug your device.
 Do you have a central air conditioning system?
-In this case, you’ll have to disengage the circuit breaker on your electrical panel or interrupt the power supply using the box located near your device.
+If so, you’ll have to disengage the circuit breaker on your electrical panel or interrupt the power supply using the casing located near your device.

-Finally, it’s important to remember that not all air conditioners will let you know when the time has come to clean them.
-Therefore, it’s preferable to write this information down in a calendar to avoid forgetting when to perform the task.
+Finally, it’s important to remember that not all air conditioners will let you know when maintenance is required.
+Therefore, it’s preferable to write this information down in a calendar to avoid forgetting when to carry out this task.

-If you have a split air conditioner, first tilt the panel on the front of the air conditioner up.
+If you have a mini-split air conditioner, first tilt up the panel on the front of the air conditioner.
 To remove the filter, all you have to do is unclip it.

 If necessary, clean the activated carbon filter.
-For this, it should be noted that an activated carbon filter must be cleaned by following a specific procedure.
-This consists of placing the filter in the dishwasher and washing it at the highest possible temperature.
+For this, it should be noted that an activated carbon filter must be cleaned according to specific guidelines.
+This consists of placing the filter in the dishwasher and washing it at the highest temperature possible.
 Finally, dry the filter in the oven at 100 degrees Celsius for about 10 minutes.
-Cleaning the activated carbon filter will allow it to play its role, which has a deodorizing effect.
+Cleaning the activated carbon filter will allow it to function properly since it does has a deodorizing effect.
 Note that this type of filter must be replaced every year.

-Let’s end this section by remembering that cleaning the filters of a split air conditioner should be done once or twice a month.
+Let’s wrap up this section by noting that cleaning mini-split air conditioner filters should be done once or twice a month.
 Also important: it’s advisable to replace any filter that appears damaged.

 Note that it’s also necessary to clean the outdoor coil with a garden hose.
 To prevent damage to the air conditioner, use the low-pressure hose.
-Let’s finish by specifying that it’s important to complete a deep cleaning of this system at least once every three years.
+Let’s finish by specifying that it’s important to carry out a deep clean of the sort with this system at least once every three years.

-When it comes to maintaining your heat pump, filter replacement recommendations may vary from a manufacturer to another.
-However, it’s generally advisable to check the filter every month to be sure that it’s not dirty.
-Again, don’t wait for your system to tell you when to do this, as not all systems will offer this information.
+When it comes to maintaining your heat pump, filter replacement recommendations may vary from one manufacturer to another.
+However, it’s generally advised to check the filter every month to ensure it’s not too dirty.
+Again, don’t wait for your system to tell you when a good cleaning is in the books, as not all systems will provide this information.